SimonS-03/MinesweeperApp/README.md

 # MineweeperApp

- Minesweeper application I developed as part of a programming course at KTH.
+ Developed as part of the course DD1331.
 It has costumizable grid sizes for different difficulties and window sizes, a scoreboard functionality and all the functionality one would expect of a minesweeper game.

 <figure>
     <img src="GameView.png"